Daeyeonggak Hotel fire: Background

 The 22-storey Daeyeonggak Hotel (also called Hotel Taeyongak) was a luxury hotel completed in 1969.
 It had 222 rooms.
-A total of one hundred and eighty-seven guests and about one hundred and thirty workers were presumed to have been in the hotel prior to the fire.
-Of the registered guests, forty-seven were listed as foreigners.
+A total of 187 guests and about 130 workers were presumed to have been in the hotel prior to the fire.
+Of the registered guests, 47 were listed as foreigners.

 The design of the building was said to have played a part in the high death toll.
 The two internal stairwells were designed for use in case of lift failures and not as fire exits, and lacked fireproof doors.
 Consequently the stairwells filled with smoke during the fire, acting as chimneys, and spread the fire to upper floors of the building.
 The building had no external emergency staircase.
 The walls between the hotel rooms were not sufficiently fire resistant, hastening the spread of the blaze.
 The tower lacked many other safety features, including battery-operated exit lights.

 Fire

 The fire was reportedly due to an explosion of propane gas that had been used as cooking fuel in a coffee shop, located on the second floor.
 The fire burned for ten hours.
 Many were unable to find the exit in the darkness.
 The fire department's ladders only reached the eighth floor, trapping those from the ninth to the 22nd storeys.
 Only eight people were reported as being rescued from windows.

-Twelve helicopters, including those from the United States military bases, were mobilised to try to rescue guests from the roof using aerial slings.
+Twelve helicopters, including some from the United States military bases, were mobilised to try to rescue guests from the roof using aerial slings.